nim-lang/Nim/doc/manual.rst

 Array and sequence types
 ------------------------
 Arrays are a homogeneous type, meaning that each element in the array has the same type.
-Arrays always have a fixed length which is specified at compile time (except for open arrays).
+Arrays always have a fixed length which is known during semantic analysis (except for open arrays).
 They can be indexed by any ordinal type.
 A parameter ``A`` may be an *open array*, in which case it is indexed by integers from 0 to ``len(A)-1``.
 An array expression may be constructed by the array constructor ``[]``.
 The element type of this array expression is